How to become a money adviser

 - debt recovery for a bank, council, utility company or similar organisation

-Most employers will not ask for qualifications as your experience would be the most important thing.
-But you should have a reasonable standard of English and feel comfortable with maths.
+Employers may not ask for qualifications as your experience would be the most important thing.
+You will need a reasonable standard of English and maths.

 Your employer may ask you to do additional specialist training.